 The lock on your gate should be of good quality and so should the part of the gate or fence that you are locking.
 It isn’t unheard of for thieves to leave a padlock intact and cut the gate around the lock.
 As is it not also unheard of for thieves to lift bikes over fences up to two metres or more high.
 Out of sight, out of mind.
 We suggest keeping a bike inside the house, in a locked garage or behind the house.
 Not in a front courtyard where it can easily be seen and stolen when you are not at home.

-In Vietnamese the words Trong Xe / Gui Xe / Giu Xe written on a scrap of card indicate that a certain area is being used as bike parking.
+In Vietnamese, the words Trong Xe / Gui Xe / Giu Xe written on a scrap of cardboard indicate that a certain area is being used as bike parking.
 You’ll have seen many of these around.
-In general they are safe and relatively hassle-free places to store a bike for a few hours.
+In general, they are safe and relatively hassle-free places to store a bike for a few hours.
 We wouldn’t recommend storing a bike there overnight but also feel that if you are familiar with the guards or have a close connection to them in some way that it could be an option.
 There are one or two points to note: